ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 ### Run tests

 Please clone [the Adonis test app repo](https://github.com/ReactiveXYZ-Dev/adonis-queue-pro-test), install the dependencies, and run ``adonis test`` to run the spec tests.
+(Make sure redis is installed and configured properly as required by Kue).

 You can also contribute to the test repo by submitting issues and PRs.